 In this ultimate guide to separation anxiety training I’ll cover:

 Separation anxiety is a stressful and traumatic experience for dogs that can also ruin the quality of life for a dog parent.
-If your dog follows you everywhere and acts like your shadow, or if your dog exhibits stress or destructive behavior when you are not home, your dog likely has separation anxiety.
+If your dog follows you everywhere and acts like your shadow, or if your pet exhibits stress or destructive dog behaviors when you are not home, your dog likely has separation anxiety.

 Some parents think that it’s endearing and cute when their dog is attached to them at the hip and follows them everywhere, but what is not understood is that the dog is displaying those behaviors because they lack the confidence to self-soothe independently, are untrained, insecure and have fear, anxiety, and stress.